Cost of Living in Portland: $6,302 Monthly Guide

 • Portland’s cost of living runs about 16.8% above the U.S. average.

-• A single adult typically spends around $6,302 per month (housing, food, transport, healthcare combined).
+• A single adult can plan for about $6,302 per month when housing, food, transportation, and healthcare are included.

-• A family of four can expect roughly $10,301 per month in total expenses.
+• A family of four may need about $10,301 per month for common household expenses.

-• The biggest levers for cutting costs: choose a less central neighborhood, use a monthly transit pass (~$100), and meal-plan to limit dining out.
+• The biggest levers for cutting costs are choosing a less central neighborhood, using a monthly transit pass, and meal-planning.

 Portland at a Glance: Key Cost of Living Metrics